 As with any launch, there were a few hiccups, but by mid-afternoon players were on the site and playing.
 For many in the Keystone State, it was a welcome experience.
-Players can now access online poker from the biggest poker site in the world.
+Players can now access real money online poker from the biggest poker site in the world.

 The site will use the first two days as a testing phase with full-scale tournaments and ring games underway afterward.
 That should include some big Sunday tournament action this weekend.

 PokerStars Pennsylvania creates buzz for the industry

 A few others reported slow download times.
 By later in the afternoon, most players seemed to be able to get on the platform and play however.

 While still in test mode, players found that the site wouldn’t offer 24/7 gaming in its first two days.
 The platform noted that it would only be available from 2 p.m. to 11 p.m. on Monday and 2 p.m. to midnight on Tuesday.

 Due to the limited hours, the site ran only 12 scheduled tournaments, mostly lower buy-in turbo and time-limited events.
 Those paid out total prizes of $12,305.

 The biggest tournament of the day was the $20 Moonlight Express, won by “TallnessBink” for $652.

 At one point on Monday, the number of seats filled on Pennsylvania PokerStars topped the number in New Jersey.
 The player pool reached just over 600 seats while there were around 500 in NJ.